How To Behave On Set

 • Arrive on time.
 “Call time” means the time you should be ready to begin work.

 • Be prepared.
 If your job requires hand tools, be sure to bring them with you.
-If you’re going to be moving lights you’d better have some gloves.
+If you’re going to be moving lights it would be good to have some gloves.
 In general, arrive on set ready to work.

 • Be pleasant and enthusiastic